leolanese/Angular19-API-Observable-Signal/README.md

 ## A few technical mentions

+🟡 The circle is complete:
-🟡 `httpResource` asynchronous data fetching (Angular 19.2+) This feature simplifies working with RESTful APIs by providing a higher-level abstraction for interacting with resources on a server.
+`httpResource` asynchronous data fetching (Angular 19.2+) This feature simplifies working with RESTful APIs by providing a higher-level abstraction for interacting with resources on a server.

 It is designed to reduce boilerplate code when performing common CRUD (Create, Read, Update, Delete) operations.
 Instead of manually writing HTTP requests for each operation, you can use HttpResource to define a resource and automatically generate methods for interacting with it.
 Define a resource once, and HttpResource provides methods like get(), post(), put(), delete(), etc., out of the box.

 The httpResource function creates a Resource that performs an HTTP GET request to a specified URL.
 When provided with a reactive function for the URL, the resource updates automatically as the URL changes via signals.
 Under the hood, httpResource utilizes Angular's HttpClient, ensuring compatibility with existing interceptors and testing utilities.

-`Instead of manually subscribing inside an effect, rxResource allows developers to declare request dependencies and automatically updates when the dependent Signal changes.`
+> Instead of manually subscribing inside an effect, rxResource allows developers to declare request dependencies and automatically updates when the dependent Signal changes.`

 🟡 `Signal with httpresource (with paramenters)`
 - Reactive Forms instead template-driven